-Begin each major section with a first-level heading of up to 50 characters.
+For both narrative reviews and scoping reviews, begin each major section with a first-level heading of up to 50 characters.
 Second- and third-level headings, also limited to 50 characters, can be used to divide main sections into subtopics.